Ben-Malin/ben-malin.github.io/_posts/2023-11-06-snappyLayers.md

+---
+description: A test of the various layer settings in snappyHexMesh
+tags: Meshing
+---

 ## SnappyHexMesh: Layer Settings

 **SnappyHexMesh** Features a number of cryptically named layer addition settings, with little indication of how they might be expected to influence the layer addition.